-Committees: Member of the Board Risk and Board Financial Crime Risk Committees.
+Committees: Chair of Board Financial Crime Risk Committee and member of Board Risk Committee.

-14. To re-elect Naguib Kheraj, a non-executive director.
+13. To re-elect Naguib Kheraj, a non-executive director.

-Appointed: January 2014, becoming Senior Independent Director in June 2015.
+Appointed: January 2014, Senior Independent Director in June 2015 and Deputy Chairman in December 2016.

 Experience: Naguib has significant banking and finance experience.
-He began his career at Salomon Brothers in 1986 and went on to hold senior positions at Robert

-Fleming, Barclays, JP Morgan Cazenove and Lazard.
+Career: Naguib began his career at Salomon Brothers in 1986 and went on to hold senior positions at Robert Fleming, Barclays, JP Morgan Cazenove and Lazard.
 Over the course of 12 years at Barclays, Naguib served as group finance director and vice-chairman and in various business leadership positions in Wealth Management, Institutional Asset Management and Investment Banking.
-Naguib was also a Barclays nominated non-executive director of Absa Group in South Africa, and of First Caribbean International Bank.
+Naguib was also a Barclays' nominated non-executive director of Absa Group in South Africa, and of First Caribbean International Bank.
 He also served as chief executive officer of JP Morgan Cazenove.
-Naguib is a former non-executive director of NHS England and served as a senior advisor to Her Majesty's Revenue and Customs and to the Financial Services Authority in the UK.
-Naguib is currently a non-executive director of Rothesay Life, a specialist pensions insurer, and member of the investment committee of Wellcome Trust.
+Naguib is a former non executive director of NHS England and served as a senior advisor to Her Majesty's Revenue and Customs and to the Financial Services Authority in the UK.
+Naguib holds a degree in Economics from Cambridge University.
+Age 52 at the date of the AGM.

+External Appointments: Naguib is a non-executive director of Rothesay Life, a specialist pensions insurer, and member of the investment committee of the Wellcome Trust.
 Naguib spends the majority of his time as a senior advisor to the Aga Khan Development Network and serves on the boards of various entities within its network.
-Naguib holds a degree in Economics from Cambridge University.
-Age 51 at the date of the AGM.

-Committees: Chair of the Audit Committee, member of the Governance and Nomination Committee, the Board Risk Committee, Board Financial Crime Risk Committee and the Remuneration Committee.
+Committees: Chair of Audit Committee and member of Board Risk Committee, Remuneration Committee, Governance and Nomination Committee and Board Financial Crime Risk Committee.